rawc72/rawc.github.io/Challenge No. 1 - UTOR/README.md

 # Purpose of the Exercise:
-The purpose of the exercise was to improve the internal structure of a source code (refract) from an original .html and .css files provided to us, while maiantaining the essence of the client's website intact.
+The purpose of the exercise was to improve the internal structure of a source code (refract) from an original .html and .css files provided to us, while maintaining the essence of the client's website intact.

 # Complying with the Acceptance Criteria:
 The criteria for acceptance, and therefore, the actions taking while refracting, are summarized below: